In this guide, we’ll look at how to Zen your home.

 - Trim trees that block the sun

-If you’re anything like me you will absolutely love going for long walks.
-And why?
-Well, surely it has something to do with being out in nature, being surrounded by birdsong, the sound of the wind rustling the leaves, the bright green foliage, and a clear blue sky.
+If you’re anything like me, you will absolutely love going for long walks.
+Why?
+Because being out in nature, surrounded birdsong, the sound of the wind rustling the leaves, the bright green foliage, and a clear blue sky, is utterly relaxing.

 Take all of that natural goodness and pour it into your house.
 This will make your home more relaxing by far.